itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ### 1.Modulation efficiency

-​	The half-wave voltage refers to the applied voltage required by the modulator's optical signal to generate a phase difference of pi radians, directly reflecting the modulation efficiency of the modulator.
+​The half-wave voltage refers to the applied voltage required by the modulator's optical signal to generate a phase difference of pi radians, directly reflecting the modulation efficiency of the modulator.
 Usually, the modulation efficiency of a device is represented by multiplying the half-wave voltage with a parameter that represents the length of the modulator required for phase variation.
 A smaller value of this parameter indicates higher modulation efficiency, resulting in a smaller required device size.

-​	Application Library path: `:\examples\active_demo\doping_function\MOD\MOD0A_vpi.py`
+​Application Library path: `:\examples\active_demo\doping_function\MOD\MOD0A_vpi.py`

 #### 1.1 Basic Operations

-​	Before analyzing the characteristic parameters of the device, you need to set up the simulation environment in advance and invoke the modules into the file by  `import` .
+​Before analyzing the characteristic parameters of the device, you need to set up the simulation environment in advance and invoke the modules into the file by  `import` .
 Please refer to the PD documentation for detailed instructions on specific Python commands.

 #### 1.2 Code Description

 ##### 1.2.1 Import Modules

-​	To begin, we need to use the `import` command to call the relevant functional modules.
+​To begin, we need to use the `import` command to call the relevant functional modules.

 ```python
 from MOD00_structure import *